Analytics Ain’t Just for SEO

 2) For each source, begin to measure the trend regarding the length of time visitors stay onsite.
 Is the time increasing or decreasing?
 Is the trend different over month-to-month or week-to-week?

 3) Determine the differences in traffic site behavior, if possible.
 Is the behavior from one kind of traffic indicates that it favors your site content?
+For dental practices, implementing Dental SEO strategies can enhance your site’s visibility in search engines, drive targeted traffic, and ultimately improve patient engagement and conversion rates.

 4) Finally see if you can match the dates of online efforts with trends that occur in the dashboard data.
 Google Analytics offers annotation, for example, so it is possible to mark the day on which a new campaign started, a new blog post has been created, or a press release issued.
 If annotation is not available, business owners can maintain a log.
 The key is to provide a means to connect the dates of content changes to changes in the data trends.